arthurmaffre/GFlowNet_LLM_Bayes/README.md

 ## Usage

-The main script is test_model.py (or your custom name).
+The main script is test_model.py.
 It generates data, trains baseline LLM, runs adversarial training, and tests robustness.

+**Note**: The code automatically detects and utilizes available hardware (CUDA, MPS for Apple Silicon, or CPU).

 ## Run the Script